MohammedMagdy2023/alx-low_level_programming/0x03-debugging/README.md

-#this is how to debug a file
+# This is how to debug a file